Garcia HR, 2-run 2B leads Rays to 6-5 win over Red Sox

+BOSTON (AP) — On second thought, Kevin Cash wouldn’t have lifted AL ERA leader Charlie Morton from a one-run game with two out in the fifth inning.

+“He deserves that opportunity, and I wish I would have given that to him,” the Rays manager said after Tampa Bay coughed up the lead, then rallied to beat Boston 6-5 on Tuesday night.
+“I’m fortunate the guys picked me up.”

-BOSTON (AP) — Avísail García homered and added the go-ahead, two-run double in the sixth inning to rescue manager Kevin Cash from an untimely pitching change, and the Tampa Bay Rays held back the charging Red Sox by beating Boston 6-5 on Tuesday night.
+Avísail García homered and added the go-ahead, two-run double in the sixth inning to rescue Cash from his untimely pitching change and help the Rays turn back the charging Red Sox.

 Travis d’Arnaud and García homered to give the Rays a 4-3 lead in the fifth and help chase David Price.
-But Cash came out to get Charlie Morton with one on and two out in the bottom half; the AL ERA leader, who had only thrown 85 pitches, tried to talk his manager out of it, with no luck.
+But when Cash came out to the mound with one on and two out in the bottom half, Morton tried to talk his manager out of it.

-Andrew Benintendi hit the next pitch from reliever Adam Kolarek over the Green Monster to give Boston the lead.
-But García made it 6-5 with a wall-scraping double in the sixth, and Kolarek (4-3) followed with a perfect sixth.

 Most Read Stories